lwhorton/vim/README.md

 ```

 ## YouCompleteMe and UltiSnips don't get along
 Due to the <template>-><tab> expand nature of UltiSnips, YouCompleteMe's tab to select is broken.
 This has been remapped using the help of SuperTab.
-Use <S-j> and <S-k> to move up/down auto-complete sections.
-I don't like that YCM puts the selection in the register and expects you to keep typing... it would be much nicer if you highlight the selection, hit enter, then keep typing (like every other auto-complete ever).
+Use `<ctrl-j>` and `<ctrl-k>` to move up/down auto-complete selections.